 While most fans of Zachary's would chalk their success up to owner and head chef Keith Taylor's skill in the kitchen and amazing talent for homemade Southern classics, Taylor himself notes that he couldn't have done it without some help from an unlikely source – the President.

 "We are an Obama story," said Taylor.

 That's right, Taylor credits President Barack Obama and his policies with helping to transform his already bustling catering business into the full-fledged restaurant that so many Norristown residents have come to love.
-Taylor even went so far as to pen an open letter to the President, thanking him for his commitment to small business.
+Taylor even went so far as to , thanking him for his commitment to small business.

 "My wife and I started this business 11 years ago," said Taylor.
 "We'd always been profitable as a catering company, but we realized there's probably about two to three hundred thousand dollars floating around out there that we were turning down.
 Hence the idea to build a retail location."

 But when Taylor and his wife visited local banks to find funding for their venture, they were met with rejection.